-The Council's main objective when borrowing is to achieve a low but certain cost of finance, while retaining flexibility should plans change in future.
+The Council's main objectives when borrowing are to achieve a low but certain cost of finance, while retaining flexibility should plans change in future.
 These objectives are often conflicting, and the Council therefore seeks to strike a balance between cheap short-term loans and long-term fixed rate loans where the future cost is known but higher.
 For further detail regarding the Council's long-term borrowing strategy, please see the Treasury Management Strategy (Section 7 of the Business Plan).

-5h.
+6h.
 Risk